 It took several meetings, but a citizens committee formed to look into cash out refinancing will issue its final report to the school board next month.

-Some members of the committee are still unhappy that a few of their questions remain unanswered, in particular what money from cash-out refinancing done by the school district was spent where.
-Cash-out bond deals, similar to home refinancing where a homeowner takes extra money for a project, were popular for school districts across the state in the mid-2000s until declared illegal by then-Attorney General Jerry Brown.
+Some members of the committee are still unhappy that a few of their questions remain unanswered – in particular what money from cash out refinancing done by the school district was spent where.
+Cash out bond deals, similar to home refinancing where a homeowner takes extra money for a project, were popular for school district across the state in the mid-2000s until declared illegal by then Attorney General and now Governor Jerry Brown.

-However, at least one committee member, Julie Testa, remains unhappy with the idea of leaving bond repayments in the hands of staff, something she said led to the district using cash-outs like a revolving loan for school construction projects not approved by the voters.
+However, at least one member, Julie Testa, remains unhappy with the idea of leaving bond repayments in the hands of staff, something she said led to the district using cash outs like a revolving loan for school construction projects not approved by the voters.

 Testa also said she would prefer for a group of citizens to monitor the repayments being made to both the Measure A and B bonds.